-Documents filed electronically in a Civil or Criminal case by a Filing User which contain the signature(s) of non-Filing User(s) other than a defendant in a Criminal case are to be filed electronically with the signature represented by a "/s/" and the name typed in the space where a signature would otherwise appear, or as a scanned image of the original document having such signatures.
+Documents filed electronically in a Civil or Criminal case by a Filing User which contain the signature(s) of non Filing User(s) other than a defendant in a Criminal case are to be filed electronically with the signature represented by a "/s/" and the name typed in the space where a signature would otherwise appear, or as a scanned image of the original document having such signatures.
 The original document with actual signatures will be retained by the Filing User.

-Documents requiring signatures of more than one party must be electronically filed either by: (1) submitting a scanned document containing all necessary signatures; (2) representing the consent of the other parties on the document; (3) identifying on the document the parties whose signatures are required and by the submission of a notice of endorsement by the other parties no later than three business days after filing; or (4) in any other manner approved by the court.
+Documents requiring signatures of more than one party must be electronically filed either by: (1) submitting a scanned document containing all necessary signatures; (2) representing the consent of the other parties on the document; (3) identifying on the -document the parties whose signatures are required and by the submission of a notice of endorsement by the other parties no later than three business days after filing; or (4) in any other manner approved by the court.

-No Filing User or other person may knowingly permit or cause to permit a Filing User's password to be used by anyone other than an authorized agent of the Filing User.
+No Filing User, E-mail Filer or other person may knowingly permit or cause to permit a Filing User's CM/ECF password or the E-mail Filer's e-mail account password to be used by anyone other than an authorized agent of the E-mail Filer or Filing User.